 8. Dr. Sun Yat-sen Classical Chinese Garden

-Beautiful shot of the traditional Chinese buildings at Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver, British Columbia, Canada.
+Traditional Chinese buildings at Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver, British Columbia, Canada.

-Beautiful shot of the traditional Chinese buildings at Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver, British Columbia, Canada.
+Traditional Chinese buildings at Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver, British Columbia, Canada.

 A tranquil oasis amid the city, this classical Chinese garden offers a peaceful escape.
 Reflecting Ming Dynasty-era traditions, the garden is a harmonious blend of architecture, plants, and water features.